 Feeds that include correct GTINs make your products more likely to appear in listings, which have some of the highest user engagement and conversion rates.

-As they have changed rules for UPIs when it comes to submitting identifiers in feeds, they can affect the visibility of products.
+As Google has changed rules for UPIs when it comes to submitting identifiers in feeds, they can affect the visibility of products.

 If you use the wrong ones you can receive disapproval and put your Shopping Ads in jeopardy.
 But as always, the real benefit goes to retailers who keep this data correct in their feeds.
 Especially when acting in competitive sectors among multiple sellers.
 Those with correct and complete UPIs will get priority over those without.